 Having plenty of stuff to do at the shops

-I know that some people will get bored easily when they’re at the shopping centers but really, there are a ton of things you can do if yours is lucky.
+I know that some people will get bored easily when they're at the shopping centres but really, there are a ton of things you can do if yours is lucky.

 My shopping centre has at least an arcade area, a cinema, food court, benches, fountains, etc. They are great places to have fun and hang out, have chitchat and gossip.